 - Packaging of chemical waste (make-up remover and turpentine)

-- Blister strips of medication and chewing gum
+- Blister packs for medication and/or chewing gum

 - Medical waste / home care (plastic gloves, injection needles and infusion hoses)